JaviSandoval94/Solar-Energy-Calculator/README.md

     * uvIndex: It is an indicator of ultraviolet radiation intensity from the sun on the Earth’s surface.
 Its values range from 0 to 1.
     * sunHour: Total sun hours in a given day
     * Cloudcover: Cloud cover amount in percentage (%)
-    * maxTempC: Maximum temperature of the day in degree Celsius minTempC: Minimum temperature of the day in degree Celsius
+    * maxTempC: Maximum temperature of the day in degrees Celsius
+    * minTempC: Minimum temperature of the day in degrees Celsius
     * Precipitation: Precipitation in milimeters
 * Installation data from the selected sites:
     * Installed capacity (kWp): This variable depends on the total installed panels and the power rating of each one of them.
 It is the maximum power output that a given system could provide at any given time under test conditions.
 Typically, PV systems will operate at power levels below the installed capacity.